 - Setup the Mac’s wifi to host a wireless network

-First and foremost, in order to share your Mac’s VPN connection over wifi, you need to connect your Mac to the internet with an ethernet cable freeing it up from the wifi.
-Once you have the cable connected and the wifi disconnected, you can start configuring your VPN secured internet connection.
+First and foremost, to share your Mac’s VPN connection over wifi, you need to connect your Mac to the internet with an ethernet cable, which frees up the wifi to broadcast instead of receive.
+Once you have the cable connected and the wifi disconnected, you can start configuring your VPN-secured internet connection.

-In the Network window, click on the plus (+) sign at the bottom of the left panel to add a new service.
-In the pop-up window, select the following options:
+- Click on the plus (+) sign at the bottom of the left panel to add a new service.
+In the pop-up window, select the following options then click Create:

-For these next steps you will need your username, password, and a server address.
-You will probably also need an IPSec key, depending on your VPN provider’s settings, this can also be referred to as a Shared Key or Shared Secret.
+For the next steps, you’ll need your VPN login details and the address of the server you’d like to use.
+Depending on your VPN provider’s settings, you may also need an IPSec key.
+This can also be referred to as a Shared Key or Shared Secret.
 You can find these under the Manual Configuration section of the VPN provider’s support website.
-Most providers will also have a list of servers that you can choose from.

 - Configuration: Default